Preslav Borukov

-Preslav Nikolaev Borukov (Преслав Николаев Боруков; born 23 April 2000) is a Bulgarian professional footballer who plays as a forward for Liga Portugal 2 club Marítimo, and the Bulgaria national team.
+Preslav Nikolaev Borukov (Преслав Николаев Боруков; born 23 April 2000) is a Bulgarian professional footballer who plays as a forward for First League club Botev Vratsa.

 Career

 Sheffield Wednesday

 Borukov started his football career at Levski Sofia at the age of 6.
 He would go through the academy from the U6 to the U19 during the period from 2006 to 2016.
 In June 2016, he transferred to the English club Sheffield Wednesday.
 In the first 2 seasons, he played for the youth teams managed by the coaches Danny Cadamarteri, Ben Wilkinson and Neil Thompson.

 On 25 June 2018, Borukov signed his first professional contract with the first team, which made him the first Bulgarian football player for the club and the youngest Bulgarian who penned a professional contract in England.
 In the next 2 years he was a main player for the Sheffield Wednesday reserves and would train with the first-team squad.
 In this period he worked with coaches like Carlos Carvalhal, Jos Luhukay, Steve Bruce and Garry Monk.
 In January 2020, he was part of the first-team squad in the Championship and the FA Cup.